c0gent/NeverClicker/README.md

 - You apparently can't have a character on your account which is unable to invoke because they are too low level (this should be fixed now but who knows).

 ## Professions
 - Sort your profession assets in your inventory so that the optional assets you want to use are **above** all other assets.
+A rule of thumb is simply to sort all of your profession assets from lowest quality (top) to highest quality (bottom) in the bag.
 - The profession system will first choose assets from the top of the bag to the bottom, then from the weakest asset (Mercenary) to the strongest (Hero).
-Remove any weak assets you don't want used from your inventory.
+Remove any weak assets you don't want used from your inventory (or bury them somewhere at the bottom).
+- Tasks are grouped together in the queue.
+For example, all "Guard Clerics" will be grouped together and the **slowest** one of the three tasks will be used for the queue timer.
+This means that it's pointless to have all Hero (purple) assets for two "Guard Clerics" tasks and a Footman and Mercenary for the third.
+In this case, the task group for "Guard Clerics" won't be re-processed until the footman and mercenary task is complete (unless another task happens to be processed in the interim).
+Try to even out your assets for each character, try to have 9 Mercenary & 9 Footman, or 9 Man-at-arms & 9 Hero, or 18 Adventurer or whatever.
+Be sure the weaker ones are sorted together at the top of the inventory as described above or else the tasks will be timed inefficently.

 ## Issues?
 Ideas?